ottacom/Radar-Reactive-Controller/README.md

-#Quick guide (For impatient, please take a look inside the file)
+#Quick guide (for impatient, please take a look inside the file)

 What you need:
 .Mysql instance (local or remote, of course you can use the observium instance)